Erriez/ErriezOregonTHN128/README.md

 ### Hardware notes

+Supported hardware:
+* AVR designed for low-power
+* ESP8266
+* ESP32

 * For low-power transmitters, a `Pro Mini 3V3 8MHz` bare board with ATMega328 microcontroller is highly recommended.
 The board has no serial interface chip which reduces continuous power consumption.
 An external FTDI232 - USB serial interface  should be connected for serial console / programming.
-(See red PCB on the picture)
-  The SMD power LED should be desoldered from the Pro Mini to reduce continuous power consumption.
+(See red PCB on the picture) The SMD power LED should be desoldered from the Pro Mini to reduce continuous power consumption.
 * A transmitter with (protected) 1500mA 18650 battery can operate for at least 6 months with `LowPower.h` functionality implemented.
 (By sending the temperature every 30 seconds)
 * Changing the BOD (Brown Out Detection) fuse to 1.8V allows operation between 1.8 and 4.2V 18650 battery.
 (Explanation beyond the scope of this project)
 * 1 to 3 temperature transmitters are supported, similar to the original Oregon THN128 temperature transmitters.
-* Check [list of counterfeit DS18B20 chips](https://github.com/cpetrich/counterfeit_DS18B20) , because this makes a huge difference in accuracy and read errors at 3.3V.
-Many DS18B20 chips from Aliexpress are counterfeit and won't work reliable at voltages below 3.3V.
+* Check [list of counterfeit DS18B20 chips](https://github.com/cpetrich/counterfeit_DS18B20) , because this makes a huge
+  difference in accuracy and read errors at 3.3V.
+Many DS18B20 chips from Aliexpress are counterfeit and won't work
+  reliable at voltages below 3.3V.
 * [NiceRF Wireless Technology Co., Ltd.](https://nl.aliexpress.com/store/934254) sells high quality 433MHz transmit (STX802) and receiver modules (STX882) with a good range.
 * A 18650 battery (with protection circuit) should be connected directly to the VCC pin (not VIN).
 * The voltage regulator can be desoldered from the pro-micro board when not used for more power reduction.